 In 1931, Dr. Carl Tanzler fell in love with a patient he was treating for tuberculosis.
 This love made him determined to keep his patient alive, which he attempted to do quite literally by removing her corpse from the mausoleum it was housed in and holding it together with coat hangers, wax, and silk.

-Born in Dresden, Germany in 1877, Tanzler reportedly studied weather patterns in Austria in 1910, staying there until the end of World War I.
+As The Vintage News first reported, Tanzler was born in in 1877, and reportedly studied weather patterns in Austria in 1910, where he stayed until the end of World War I.

 Upon returning home, Tanzler married and had two children in 1920, and the family emigrated to Zephyrhills, Florida.
 Tanzler quickly abandoned his brood after accepting a position as a radiologic technician in Key West, where he worked at the U.S. Marine Hospital under the name Count Carl von Cosel.

 When a Cuban-American woman named Maria Elena Milagro de Hoyos walked into the hospital, the doctor saw before him an actual dream come true.